-When deciding on which residency program you might want to attend, you need to think about how long it will take.
+When deciding which residency program you might want to attend, you need to consider how long it will take.
 Learn the medical residency length for any specialty.

 The main factor that affects residency length is how specialized the field is.
-For example, a general surgeon will have a shorter residency length than a neurosurgeon.
-The anatomy that you need to know for a neurosurgeon is a lot more complicated and extensive than that of a general surgeon, which is why there is a difference in residency length.
+For example, a general surgeon will have a shorter residency than a neurosurgeon.
+The anatomy you need to know as a neurosurgeon is much more complicated than that of a general surgeon, which is why there’s a difference in residency length.

-Another factor that goes into medical residency length is if the program requires you to take a transitional year between medical school and the specialization.
-Some programs require their residents to do medical training that is more general in scope before they subspecialize.
-That would mean that you would have to add a year to the medical residency length.
+Another factor influencing residency length is if the program requires a transitional year between medical school and the specialization.
+Some programs require residents to do more general training before specializing.
+This adds a year to the medical residency length.

 It is also important to know which programs require further training in the form of fellowships.
-For certain specialties, you will be expected to do a fellowship program after your residency, meaning more training and time before you are considered a fully qualified doctor in that field.
+For some specialties, you’ll be expected to do a fellowship program after residency.
+This means more training and time before you’re considered a fully qualified doctor.

-All of these factors are important to remember when deciding on a specialty program.
-You might want to think about your life and what you want for the next five to ten years before making the final decision.
+All these factors are important to remember when deciding on a specialty program.
+Consider what your life might look like for the next three to ten years before deciding.

-Now that we have gone through the factors that affect the length of residency, let's look at the numbers.
+Now that we’ve outlined the factors that affect the length of residencies, let's look at the numbers.

-The following list is from the American Medical Association (AMA) and represents what you should expect when looking at medical residency length.
+The following list is from the American Medical Association (AMA) and represents residency lengths by specialty:

-This list gives you the most up-to-date information on residency length for specialization, but always remember to check with individual programs for the exact number.
+This list gives you the most up-to-date information on residency length for specialization, but always remember to check with individual programs.

-Picking a specialization in medical school can be a difficult decision.
-Before you commit to a particular specialization, it is good to know exactly what you are getting into.
-By looking at the medical residency length, you might be able to find a specialization that fit into your life plan.
+Picking a specialization in medical school can be challenging.
+Before committing to a particular specialization, it's best to know exactly what you’re getting into.
+By looking at medical residency lengths, you can find a specialization that fits your life plan.